 2. Recent electrolysis, most troublesome if done within the last 10 days, may decrease the effectiveness of the procedure.
 Shaving & dipilatory (hair removal) creams are OK, even the day of the procedure.

 Things that increase risk of complications:

 1. Recent tanning or significant sun exposure in the treatment area.
 No recent tanning is wise, especially in the prior 14 days.
-Those planning laser hair removal in the coming month should wear sun screen or cover the area to be treated with clothing.
+Those planning laser hair removal in reno in the coming month should wear sun screen or cover the area to be treated with clothing.
 If a significant tan is present the procedure should be delayed until it is gone.

 3. Diseases that can be aggravated by the sun such as lupus, porphyria, or those with polymorphous light eruptions.
 I have treated a number of patients with light sensitivity without problems, but I have always done a test spot first and none had problems.

 4. Prior herpes simplex infections (oral or genital, most commonly) in or very near the areas to be treated.
 These are commonly called cold sores on the face and herpes elsewhere in the body.
 This may be controlled by giving the client an antiviral medication, like Valtrex or Famvir the day of the procedure

 5. Active bacterial or viral infection in the treatment area.
 In this case we prefer to treat the infection first and then do laser hair removal reno later.

 6. Tattoos in the treatment area.
 We’ll need to avoid tattoos as these may burn, fade or be altered.